-- 1. A 100% refund shall be made if the student officially withdraws prior to the first day of the academic semester as noted in the college calendar.
-Also, a student is eligible for a 100% refund if the class in which the student is officially registered fails to "make" due to insufficient enrollment. - A 75% refund shall be made if the student officially withdraws from the class(es) prior to or on the official 10% point of the semester.
+- 1. A 100% refund shall be made if the student officially drops prior to the first day of the academic semester as noted in the college calendar.
+Also, a student is eligible for a 100% refund if the class in which the student is officially registered is cancelled due to insufficient enrollment. - 2.
+A 75% refund shall be made if the student officially withdraws from the class(es) prior to or on the official 10% point of the course session or semester.
+State Board of Community College Code IE SBCCC 900.